ll7/UnrealEngine-FMIPlugin/README.md

   pathtoUE/GenerateProjectFiles.sh -projectfiles -project='pathto/UnrealEngine-FMIPlugin/FMIPlugin/FMIPlugin.uproject' -game -rocket -progress -VSCode

 - Open the FMIPlugin/FMIPlugin.code-workspace in VS Code
-- Press CTRL+Shift+P and select "Task: Run Build Task" and select "FMIKit Linux Development Build" **and** "FMIKitEditor Linux Development Build"
+- Press CTRL+Shift+P and select "Task: Run Build Task" and select "FMIPlugin Linux Development Build" **and** "FMIPluginEditor Linux Development Build"
 - When the build finished successfully open the FMIPlugin.uproject in UE4
 - When warned about the engine version click on "more options" and "Convert in place" (This may take a while)